Outreach

 The Deutsches Museum Nürnberg and FAU, with its Central Institute for Scientific Reflection and Key Qualifications (ZiWiS), are jointly inviting to discussions.
 At regular meetings, experts from science and industry talk about topics such as quantum computers, migration, failure (in science) and space travel.
 Next events can be found on the website of the museum.

-During a series of events each semester, ‘#WISSENWOLLEN’ will involve different researchers presenting their current projects in simple terms and answering questions from the audience.
+During a series of events each semester, ‘#WISSENWOLLEN’ involves different researchers presenting their current projects in simple terms and answering questions from the audience.

 #WISSENWOLLEN is also flexible enough to incorporate other formats such as live experiments, podium discussions, quizzes and much more.
 Be prepared for a few surprises and join in!